 The sizing on these clogs is not standard.
 Designed to slip while you walk.

 Good looking style.
-Gets the APMA Seal of Acceptance for footwear promoting good foot health.
+Gets praise for promoting good foot health.
 Lots of room in the toe.
 Comfortable for all day on your feet.
 A durable, long-lasting shoe.
 Can stand up to everyday wear and tear.

 These handmade shoes have some natural variations in their fit.